 TLDR

 Sydney Harbour became the backdrop for Australia's largest naval gathering in over a decade on Saturday, as 31 warships from 19 countries assembled for the Exercise Kakadu Fleet Review.
-The event marks 125 years since the formation of the Commonwealth Naval Forces.
-With conflict raging between Israel and Iran, war grinding on in Ukraine, and tensions elevated across the Taiwan Strait, the exercise carries strategic weight that extends well beyond ceremony.
+The event marks 125 years since the formation of the Commonwealth Naval Forces, with Governor-General Sam Mostyn reviewing the international fleet from HMAS Leeuwin.
+More than 6,000 personnel are participating in the multinational exercise.

 KEY TAKEAWAYS

 The occasion marked 125 years since the formation of the Commonwealth Naval Forces, the precursor to today's Royal Australian Navy.
-But the timing made this more than anniversary pageantry.
+From 6am, vessels filed through Sydney Heads in staggered divisions, taking up positions at anchor points and berths scattered from Garden Island to Rose Bay.

 The Review